'Shoot me already': Winona County judge reprimanded for making derogatory comments about attorneys in e-mail

 Leahy admitted to the board the e-mails were inappropriate and said she should have chosen her words "more carefully."

 The clerk was paid for hours not worked and did not always take appropriate leave time when necessary.
-Leahy did not properly review and approve the timesheets to ensure they were accurate, according to the reprimand.
+Leahy did not properly review and approve the time sheets to ensure they were accurate, according to the reprimand.

-In her defense to the board, Leahy did not dispute the findings but noted she was trying to make work accommodations for her clerk, who was “going through a difficult time” in their personal life.
+In her defense to the board, Leahy did not dispute the findings but noted she was trying to make work accommodations for her clerk, who was "going through a difficult time."

-The judge was previously disciplined with a private admonition in 2015 for using her office to advance her personal interests, the public reprimand shows.
-Leahy used her judicial e-mail address to e-mail parents of Winona High School students to rally them against a school administration proposal to eliminate a speech class.
+The judge previously received a private admonition in 2015 for using her office to advance her personal interests, the public reprimand shows.

-Leahy was appointed by former Gov. Tim Pawlenty to the Third Judicial District bench in 2006.
-Her current term expires next January.
+Leahy used her judicial e-mail address to message parents of Winona High School students to rally them against a school administration proposal to eliminate a speech class.